Shivamshiv/GCP-Project/README.md

 ## Deployment of Web-server and Database on Google Cloud Platform using Kubernetes and MySQL
-*In this project web-server as a front-end is launched on the pod which is running on one of the node launched by the GKE(Google Kubernetes Engine) which is further integrated by the MySQL database as a backend.
-These two services i.e. GKE and MySQL is running on two different projects(developer and production) in two different VPC which is connected by VPC peering.
-Pods running on different nodes is connected to the Load Balancer to manage the incoming traffic form the client.*
+*In this project web-server as a front-end is launched on the pod which is running on one of the nodes launched by the GKE(Google Kubernetes Engine) which is further integrated by the MySQL database as a backend.
+These two services i.e. GKE and MySQL are running on two different projects(developer and production) in two different VPC which is connected by VPC peering.
+Pods running on different nodes are connected to the Load Balancer to manage the incoming traffic from the client.*

 ### Task Synopsis
 ```